 - Observations: Observing people in a natural environment where variables can’t be controlled.

 - Interviews: Asking open-ended questions verbally to respondents.

 - Focus groups: Discussion among a group of people about a topic to gather opinions that can be used for further research.

-- Case studies: In-depth study about a person or organization.
+- Case studies: In-depth study about a person, group, event or organization.

-- Literature review: Review of published and unpublished works by other authors.
+- Literature review: Survey of published works by other authors.